wilsonliaows/docs/connectors/slack/custom-oauth.md

 ![Create new app in Slack](/assets/images/workbot/workbot-slash-commands/create-new-app-in-slack-2.png)

-Your app should now be created!
-You should be greeted with your new bot's **Basic Information** page.
+Your app should now be created.
+You should be greeted with your new app's **Basic Information** page.
 If not - don't sweat it.
 Just click on **Basic Information** from the left navigation menu.

 ![New app created](/assets/images/workbot/workbot-slash-commands/new-app-created.png)

 Scroll down to **App Credentials** you'll need this information back on your Workato tab.
-With this info handy, we can now head back to the Workato tab to complete Step 2.
+With this info handy, we can now head back to the Workato tab to complete Step 3.

 In Step 3, fill up:
 - **Name**: This should be the same name you used when creating the app e.g. HRBot